EzioArchiveLand/Blargboard-1.2.1-MRS/README.md

  * Flexible permission system
  * Plugin system
  * Templates (in the works, about 80% done)
- * URL rewriting, enables human-readable forum and thread URLs for public content (requires code editing to enable it as of now)
+ * URL rewriting, enables human-readable forum and thread URLs for public content
  * Post layouts
  * more Acmlmboard feel
  * typical messageboard features